 When analyzing and interpreting data, it is important to be able to rapidly compare different sets of data and to construct new correlations and parameters based on that data.
 For example, at this time many people use Microsoft Excel to do such analyses.
-However, Excel is very awkward to use, particularly when trying to quickly change the parameters being plotted or when calculating new parameters to plot, especially when many different large data sets are involved.
-InFlo’s solution, MultigraphTM, automatically gathers, sorts, manipulates and plots the data with very little effort by the user.
+However, Excel is very awkward to use, particularly when trying to quickly change the parameters being plotted or when calculating new parameters to plot, especially when many different large data sets are involved. inFlo’s solution, Multigraph, automatically gathers, sorts, manipulates and plots the data with very little effort by the user.
 For example, suppose there were 10 data sets containing 10 variables each and a total of 1000 data points. inFlo’s software allows plotting any ‘Y’ parameter versus any ‘X’ parameter of the same range by entering two values and pressing a button.
 Similarly, a new variable could be calculated for all 10 data sets (for all 100 points in each) by entering the formula once.
-In contrast, it would take even an experienced Excel user dozens of operations and about 10X the time to achieve the same results.
-Even for small data sets, inFlo’s software makes it much easier for business analysts to make plots and calculate new parameters, as well as to filter certain ranges of data, and rapidly change colors, symbols and/or line types in order to present the data in the most informative way possible.
+In contrast, it would take even an experienced Excel user dozens of operations and about ten times as much effort to achieve the same results.
+Even for small data sets, inFlo’s software makes it much easier for business analysts to make plots and calculate new parameters, as well as to filter ranges of data, and rapidly change colors, symbols and/or line types in order to present the data in the most informative way possible.

 Due to the difficulty in gathering, analyzing and interpreting large datasets, highly trained analysts are hired in all business sectors to conduct analyses that ultimately shape business strategy and tactics.
 These analysts continue to use tools such as Microsoft Excel and Matlab despite the various analytics systems and business intelligence software tools available.
 Such analytics systems are avoided due to their inability to handle extreme amounts of data, the technological skills required to use them, and the high price to acquire them.
 Although Matlab and Excel are proven products, as noted from the wide range of users worldwide, they were not developed as large-scale analytics tools for companies that are constantly generating and processing new information.
 Who wants to organize, filter, store, plot and create reports for hundreds of datasets with thousands of variable columns using existing software tools?
 We sure don’t.
 As a result, companies are unable to study their data efficiently and are required to spend astronomical amounts of time and money employing qualified analysts to do the job.
 Whereas businesses must currently hire a large number of analysts to divide and conquer the work, inFlo can increase the productivity of each individual analyst by at least ten times!
 Companies will find that inFlo’s software tool adds significant monetary value because it substantially reduces the time between the collection of data and production of actionable insight in an efficient and cost effective manner.
-Multigraph makes big data visualization, analysis and interpretation more affordable and accessible.
+Multigraph makes big data visualization, analysis, and interpretation more affordable and accessible.

 Who do you think your target customers are and how many are there?